semanticdatalayer/SML/sml-reference/row-security.md

 Row security files enable you to define security objects, which restrict access to data in a model.
 These restrictions can be configured at either the user or the group level.
-When users run queries against a model, AtScale uses the `row_security` object as a runtime constraint.
+When users run queries against a model, the semantic engine uses the `row_security` object as a runtime constraint.

 Row security requires a separate dataset that maps user or group IDs to specific rows in a dimension or fact dataset.
 Each user or group can